Lawn Lake, Lawn Lake Trailhead, Rocky Mountain National Park, Colorado

 Lawn Lake Trailhead

 The Lawn Lake Trail climbs 534' to the level east bank of Roaring River with good views over Horseshoe Park on the ascent (1.0 mile : 9,074').
-It turns north upstream to the Ypsilon Lake Trail split (1.45 miles : 9,190'), a shorter but comparably challenging alternative to Lawn and Crystal Lakes.
+It turns north upstream to the Ypsilon Lake Trail split (1.4 miles : 9,170'), a shorter but comparably challenging alternative to Lawn Lake.

 Lawn Lake is one of Rocky Mountain National Park's largest subalpine lakes.
 Its perimeter is long, flat and easy to explore.
 Mummy Mountain looms east, while Fairchild Mountain (13,502') and Hagues Peak (13,560') stand north of an unnamed 12,541' peak directly over Lawn Lake's west shore.